 As a film, The Vigil is a slow burn horror.
 In so many cases, there is lots of build-up and suspense.
 While the film does sneak in a few jump scares, the movie is more focused on being a slow-burning horror.
 The story itself is essential, and it does not take long until the plot is underway and Yakov begins his night as a shomer.

 Because the film is set at night-time, the film is generally dark and gritty (perfect ingredients for horror).
 But what is even better is the sound design.
-I give full credit to the filmmakers wonderful work in the audio track.
-In the audio track, there are sound effects which only add to the uncomfortable tension.
+I give full credit to the filmmaker’s wonderful work on the audio track.
+In the audio track, there are sound effects that only add to the uncomfortable tension.

 Fun fact- The Vigil has been written and directed by Keith Thomas.
 The Vigil is Keith’s directional debut and has the added support of Blumhouse productions.
 As a directional debut, I found this film creative and refreshing in the genre of horror and suspense.
 The plot and themes are also something I feel we’ve yet to see in Cinema before.
 The lead character of Yakov played by Dave Davis also delivered a solid performance.